Phosphatidylserine: Cognition

 In May, 2003 the Food and Drug Administration gave "qualified health claim" status to phosphatidylserine thus allowing labels to state "consumption of phosphatidylserine may reduce the risk of dementia and cognitive dysfunction in the elderly" along with the disclaimer "very limited and preliminary scientific research suggests that phosphatidylserine may reduce the risk of cognitive dysfunction in the elderly."
 According to the FDA, there is a lack of scientific agreement amongst qualified experts that a relationship exists between phosphatidylserine and cognitive function.

 More recent reviews have suggested that the relationship may be more robust, though the mechanism remains unclear.
 A 2020 review of three clinical trials found that phosphatidylserine is likely effective for enhancing cognitive function in older people with mild cognitive impairment.
 Some studies have suggested that whether the phosphatidylserine is plant- or animal-derived may have significance, with the FDA's statement applying specifically to soy-derived products.

 Safety

 Initially, phosphatidylserine supplements were derived from bovine cortex.
 However, due to the risk of potential transfer of infectious diseases such as bovine spongiform encephalopathy (or "mad cow disease"), soy-derived supplements became an alternative.
 A 2002 safety report determined supplementation in elderly people at a dosage of 200 mg three times daily to be safe.
-Concerns about the safety of soy products persist, and some manufacturers of phosphatidylserine use sunflower lecithin instead of soy lecithin as a source of raw material production.
+Some manufacturers of phosphatidylserine use sunflower lecithin instead of soy lecithin as a source of raw material production.